nextflow-io/nextflow/docs/awscloud.rst

 Then, add the ``ec2-user`` to the docker group so you can execute Docker commands without using ``sudo``::

     sudo usermod -a -G docker ec2-user

 You may have to reboot your instance to provide permissions for the ``ec2-user`` to access the Docker daemon.
 This has to be done BEFORE creating the AMI from the current EC2 instance.

 Amazon ECS container agent installation
 ---------------------------------------
-The `ECS container agent <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_agent.html>`_ allows EC2 instances to connect to your `Amazon Elastic Container Service (Amazon ECS) <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html>`_ to manage Docker images.
+The `ECS container agent <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_agent.html>`_ is a component of Amazon Elastic Container Service (Amazon ECS) and is responsible for managing containers on behalf of Amazon ECS.
+AWS Batch uses Amazon ECS to execute containerized jobs and therefore requires the agent to be installed on compute resources within your Compute environments.

-The ECS container agent is included in the `Amazon ECS-Optimized Amazon Linux 2 AMI`, but you can also install it on any EC2 instance that supports the Amazon ECS specification.
+The ECS container agent is included in the `Amazon ECS-Optimized Amazon Linux 2 AMI`, but if you select a different AMI you can also install it on any EC2 instance that supports the Amazon ECS specification.

 To install the agent, follow these steps::

     sudo amazon-linux-extras disable docker
-    sudo amazon-linux-extras install -y ecs; sudo systemctl enable --now ecs
+    sudo amazon-linux-extras install -y ecs
+    sudo systemctl enable --now ecs

 To test the installation::